-- Any project can submit a proposal.
+- 2. Any project can submit a proposal.
 A proposal consists of a budget together with the address to send the tokens to.
 A budget is simply a quantity of Ajna tokens requested.
 Proposals can include multiple different addresses, with variable portions of the total proposal budget. - 3.
 Voting on proposals is conducted by voters, with a voter's voting power determined by the number of tokens delegated.
 Ajna token holders can delegate their voting power to themselves, or to any other address of their choosing. - 4.
 To avoid an overwhelming number of proposals, the slate of projects is filtered down to 10 projects during a screening stage.
-Voting power in the screening stage is based upon a snapshot of an address' voting power 33 blocks prior to the screening stage's start block, where one token is equal to one vote.
+Voting power in the screening stage is based upon two snapshots of an address' voting power: 34 blocks prior to the screening stage's start block, and one block before the screening stage starts.
+If the token holder transfers their tokens out at any point during the 33 block snapshot period, their voting power during the screening stage will be 0.
+In this stage, one token is equal to one vote.
 Votes can be split across an arbitrary number of proposals, and voters can only vote once in the screening stage.
-For example, if a holder has 100 AJNA they may vote 10 AJNA on 10 proposals, 50 AJNA on 2 proposals, or 100 AJNA on 1 proposal, etc...
-The screening stage lasts for the first 80 days of the cycle.
-At the end of the screening stage, the 10 proposals with the most support are deemed eligible to be funded. - 5.
+For example, if a holder has 100 AJNA they may vote 10 AJNA on 10 proposals, 50 AJNA on 2 proposals, or 100 AJNA on 1 proposal.
+The screening stage lasts for the first 73 days of the cycle.
+At the end of the screening stage, the 10 proposals with the most support are deemed eligible to advance to the funding stage. - 5.
 These 10 projects are then voted upon in the funding stage.
 In the funding stage, Ajna token holders vote on the proposals using a quadratic system.
 Each address with voting power from Ajna tokens can vote as much as they want on every proposal, including negative votes, subject to the constraint that the sum of the squares of their votes cannot exceed the square of the number of Ajna tokens delegated to the voter: